 BEACON MEDICAL – STATEMENT OF INTENT

-New contractual requirements came into force on 1st April 2014 requiring all GP practices to achieve certain IT requirements and publicise their plan in the form of a Statement of Intent by 30th September 2014.
-These requirements should be achieved by 31st March 2015.
+Contractual requirements which came into force on 1 April 2014 require all GP practices to achieve certain IT requirements and publicise their plan in the form of a Statement of Intent.
+These requirements should be achieved by 31 March 2015.

 - Referral Management